jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Bite          S            T            1D6–1D6+Poison            As for Head          -

-                                                                                                   69
-Alex Greene (order #3140110)                                                                                        8
-       Behemoth
+## Behemoth
 Perhaps the largest animal ever to tread upon the face of the land, a behemoth is dull-witted brute so powerful even a dragon would prefer to stay out of its way.

 Built much like a bear, an adult behemoth stands more than 10 metres tall at the shoulder, 10 metres broad across the middle and is around 30 metres in length.
 It has smooth grey skin, legs like massive tree trunks and a long, thick tail ending in a knobbed and spiked club.
-The behemoth’s muscles audibly grate against one another as the beast smashes its way through the jungles where it makes its home, a signal every other creature takes as its cue to go far away.
+The behemoth's muscles audibly grate against one another as the beast smashes its way through the jungles where it makes its home, a signal every other creature takes as its cue to go far away.

 Behemoths are mammals that live in tropical jungles and are strictly herbivorous.
 They are solitary creatures that can often be found wallowing in deep pools and rivers.

-Because of a behemoth’s immense size and length, creatures less than one-third its SIZ do not roll on its Hit Location chart for combat attacks; they simply hit the part closest to them.
+Because of a behemoth's immense size and length, creatures less than one-third its SIZ do not roll on its Hit Location chart for combat attacks; they simply hit the part closest to them.

        Dice           Average           1D20         Hit Location               AP/HP